 Ion ratios have been calculated using boron, chloride, and sulfate as recommended in EPRI (2017) and are provided in Table 4-2.
-The ion ratios show little change since the last evaluation in November 2021.
+The ion ratios show little change since the last evaluation of the October 2021 monitoring data (EHS Support, 2022).